 For latest news in Ghana, visit Graphic Online news headlines page Ghana news page

-It said there were indications that the GPHA alone might sack about 1,400 workers this year as a result of the monopoly at the Tema Port.
+It said there were indications that the GPHA alone might sack about 1,400 workers this year as a result of the

 Loss of revenue